openhive-network/update_submodules/README.md

 A script that updates Git submodules across multiple repositories in a specified directory.
 It:
 - Analyzes dependencies between repositories
 - Updates submodules in the correct order
-- Creates branches with the submodule updateds called `update-submodules-py`
+- Creates branches with the submodules updated called `update-submodules-py`
 - Optionally adds a common tag to all the repos
 - Pushes changes to remote repositories